 on the right to marry, and Sunstein's view that the State could withdraw any state sanction of marriage without offending constitutional norms (However, I think the Court majority misread Sunstein's argument as meaning that the State could outlaw marriage, which would mean that the State could somehow prohibit people from becoming married in a private religious or non-religious ceremony--which would

-contravene fundamental rights to privacy).
+contravene fundamental rights to privacy and religious freedom).
 The Court, however, just glosses over Sunstein's points and continues to justify its decision on the basis that "marriage" is just a technical term devoid of religious meaning, and therefore culturally fungible.

 But what these Republican elitist justices don't understand (otherwise they might be populists) is that the word "marriage" is not simply a technical word summarizing legal and tax rights.
 The word has a religious overtone, not merely a secular meaning.
 In earlier times, the State decided to become a partner with religion concerning "marriage," and perhaps, in light of other changes in the law regarding the relation of religion and government, the State ought not to be involved to the extent it entangles itself with the religious aspects of "marriage."
 Maybe the State should stop using the word "marriage" altogether and state there are only "domestic partnerships" for those seeking a government sanction regarding a union of two people who profess their love and commitment to each other.